 Pedro Miró and Jorge Cano recording the Scheepsglobe with the Selene PSS, in collaboration with Utrecht University’s graduate student Romée van Oostenbrugge © Sanne Frequin

-Over two days, Pedro Miró and Jorge Cano recorded the globe using a combination of photogrammetry and a portable version of the Selene Photometric Stereo System, capturing the shape, curvature, colour and 3D surface in high resolution.
-The digital information, once processed, will help upcoming conservation treatments and will facilitate the dissemination of this unique object as a 3D model.
+Over the course of two days, Pedro Miró and Jorge Cano recorded the globe using a combination of photogrammetry and a portable version of the Selene Photometric Stereo System, capturing its geometry, curvature, colour, and surface relief at high resolution.
+Once processed, the resulting digital data supported conservation work and enabled the dissemination of the object through an accurate and detailed 3D model.

-The ‘Scheepsglobe’ has been selected as The Netherlands’ entry for ‘Twin it!
-3D for Europe’s culture’, a campaign by the European Commission and the Europeana Initiative, under the auspices of the Swedish and Spanish Presidencies of the Council of the EU, culminating during the Belgian Presidency.
+The Scheepsglobe was subsequently selected as The Netherlands’ contribution to ‘Twin it!
+3D for Europe’s culture’, a campaign led by the European Commission and the Europeana Initiative, under the auspices of the Swedish and Spanish Presidencies of the Council of the European Union, and concluding during the Belgian Presidency.

 Pedro Miró recording the globe using photogrammetry © Jorge Cano | Factum Foundation